NilinReddrex/School-Work/Programming.md

 - Python
 - Java Script

 C++ was the first programming language I learned.
-I took a course in it while attending OTC and discovered my interest for programming.
+I took a course in it while attending OTC and discovered my interest in programming.
 Some of my work in a couple of the languages I have worked in are below.

 ### Python Code
 ```Python